evanthegrayt/standup_md/README.md

 ```

 This opens the current month's standup file.
 If an entry already exists for
 today, nothing is added.
-If no entry exists for today, the previous "Today" is
+If no entry exists for today, the previous "Current" is
 placed in the "Previous" section of a new entry.
 The format of this file is
 very important; do not change anything, except for adding entries for today.